Yarn Types {Everything You Need To Know!}

 Many yarns include a touch of cashmere for softness, but few contain large quantities.

-Silk is a favourite with knitters who like to make lacy items in superfine yarns.
+Silk is a favorite with knitters who like to make lacy items in superfine yarns.

 Silk is a great choice for light draping garments and will give your project an amazing stitch definition.